 "My favorite aspect of Honors is the diversity of the students.
-Most of us come from different backgrounds and have many different interests, which brings a cool aspect to the classroom.
-Because of the diversity, the in-class discussions go down so many different paths, and shed light on ideas and thoughts you may not have had.
+Most of us come from different backgrounds and have different interests, which creates a cool classroom climate.
+Because of the diversity, in-class discussions go down many different paths and shed new light on your ideas.
 Even if you don't participate much, you feel like you’re still part of the discussion and can enjoy the class.
-You make so many new and different friends and contacts through the Honors program; it really helps you meet new people and expand your social circle."
+You make so many new friends and contacts through Honors; it helps you meet new people and expand your social circle."

 Humanities I (HON 201)

 The "gateway" course to the Honors program, this seminar is taken by all first-year Honors students during the fall.
 Typically team-taught by Philosophy professor Nick More and director of the Honors program Richard Badenhausen, the class examines central primary texts from the Greeks to the Renaissance and places those texts into their philosophical, literary, and historical contexts.
 Class sessions emphasize discussion (rather than lecture) of works like Homer's The Odyssey, Plato's Republic, Dante's Inferno, and Shakespeare's The Tempest, and stress the development of writing and communication skills.
 The ultimate goal is to help the student find his or her voice as a thinker, writer, and individual.
 Along the way, the class explores themes like the meaning of heroic action, the make-up of an ideal society, the relationship between an individual and his or her community, the nature of the divine, and the notion of justice.

 This second semester course picks up where Honors 201 leaves off, starting with Shakespeare and moving through a variety of primary texts to the present.
 The seminar explores works like

 History and Philosophy of Science (HON 221)